Dplepler/Flappy-Pepe---Python/README.md

-# Flappy-Pepe---Python
+# Flappy Pepe
-Game I made a year ago in python.
-Very cool.
+First personal project I did all by myself